lammps/lammps/doc/src/fix_press_langevin.rst

 expression of the canonical pressure.
 It is to be noted that the temperature used to compute the pressure is not the velocity of the atom but the canonical target temperature directly.
-This temperature is specified using the *temp* keyword parameter and should be close to the current target temperature of the system.
+This temperature is specified using the *temp* keyword parameter and should be close to the expected target temperature of the system.

 Regardless of what atoms are in the fix group, a global pressure is